near-daos/sputnik-dao-contract/sputnikdao2/README.md

 ## Roles and Permissions

 > The DAO can have several roles, each of which allows for permission configuring.
 These permissions are a combination of [`proposal_kind`](#proposal-types) and `VotingAction`.
-Due to this combination these permissions can be scoped to be very specific or you can use wildcards to allow roles to have greater access.
+Due to this combination these permissions can be scoped to be very specific or you can use wildcards to grant greater access.

-_Example:_
+**Examples:**

 - A role with: `["mint:VoteReject","mint:VoteRemove"]` means they can only vote to _reject_ or _remove_ a `mint` proposal but they can't vote to approve.